 - nearby paragraphs

 The acronym PIE (which stands for Point/Illustration/Explanation) may be helpful to remember as a guide for developing well-structured, coherent paragraphs.
 Academic paragraphs are usually at least three sentences long, but can be longer.
 However, don't make those sentences too long.
 As a rough guide, a sentence longer than three lines is too long.

 All paragraphs should be focused: they should discuss only one major point.
 That point should connect with the overall focus of the essay (as described in the thesis statement).

 The major point of a paragraph is often called the controlling idea.
 Every paragraph should have a different controlling idea, each one discussing one aspect or part of the overall essay.

 Body paragraphs will often begin with a summary of the controlling idea: the point (also known as the topic sentence).
 The point (or topic) sentence summarises the paragraph in the same way that the thesis statement summarises the whole essay.

 The rest of the paragraph supports that main point (the topic sentence), by explaining it in detail, giving an example, or citing evidence that reinforces it.

-The largest part of any body paragraph is the illustration, which consists of explanations, supportive evidence and examples.
+The largest part of any body paragraph is the illustration, which consists of supporting evidence and examples.

 Illustrations use logic to fully explain the main point raised in the topic sentence.
 It is not enough to just explain an idea, however: you need to show that outside evidence supports it as well.